Diana's death stunned the world — and changed the royals

 A stunned world mourned.
 Bouquets of flowers, many including personal notes, carpeted the grounds outside Diana’s home in Kensington Palace.
 Weeping citizens lined the streets outside Westminster Abbey during her funeral.

-The public reaction contrasted with that of the royal family, criticized for not quickly appearing in public and refusing to lower the flag over Buckingham Palace to half-staff in honor of the princess.
+The public reaction contrasted with that of the royal family, who were criticized for not quickly appearing in public and refusing to lower the flag over Buckingham Palace to half-staff.

-“They very effectively modified some of the formal patterns about the way they do their duties," she said of the royals.
-"The queen was more likely to interact with people, and I think you see the informality magnified now, particularly with William and Kate.’’
+"The queen was more likely to interact with people, and I think you see the informality magnified now, particularly with William and Kate,” she said.

-William, his wife, Kate, and Harry have underscored Diana’s legacy by making improved mental health services a primary goal, going so far as to publicly discuss their own struggles.
+William, his wife, Kate, for example, made improving mental health services a primary goal, going so far as to publicly discuss their own struggles.
 Harry also is a champion for wounded military veterans.

 The rehabilitation of Charles’ reputation had to wait until public anger over his treatment of Diana began to fade.
-That's now well underway, helped by his 2005 marriage to Camilla, who is credited with softening his image and making him more approachable.
-The queen earlier this year said she hoped Camilla would become queen consort when Charles ascends the throne.
+That's now well under way, helped by his 2005 marriage to Camilla, who softened his image.
+The queen earlier this year said she hoped Camilla would become queen consort when Charles ascends the throne, trying to heal old wounds.

 But there are lessons for the monarchy to learn as it struggles with the fallout from the scandal over Prince Andrew’s links to convicted pedophile Jeffrey Epstein.
-Beyond that, there's Harry and his wife, Meghan’s decision to give up royal duties for life in Southern California.
+Beyond that, there's the decision of Harry and his wife, Meghan, to give up royal duties for life in Southern California.

-Meghan and Harry have said their decision was triggered by the palace’s treatment of Meghan, an American bi-racial former actress who grew up in Los Angeles.
-In interviews, Meghan has said a member of the royal family even inquired about the potential skin color of her first child before he was born.
+Meghan, an American biracial former actress who grew up in Los Angeles, has said she felt constrained by palace life and that a member of the royal family even inquired about the potential skin color of her first child before he was born.

 This episode shows the royals haven’t fully learned the lesson of Diana, said Owens, author of “The Family Firm: Monarchy, Mass Media and the British Public 1932-1953.''